Lekan-E/Analysis-for-a-Bike-Sharing-Company-to-Boost-Member-Conversion/README.md

 # Comparative-Analysis-Project
-A customer analysis dashboard for a bike-sharing company to better understand how members and casual riders uses the bike and differ.
+A customer analysis study for a bike-sharing company to better understand how members and casual riders uses the bike and provide recommendations to convert casual riders to annual members.

 ## Overview
-This is a case-study for a bike-sharing company with a fleet of 5,824 bicycles including (Electric, Classic and Docked Bikes) which are located in a network of 692 stations across Chicago.
+This is a case-study for a bike-sharing company that provides bicycles to annual members and casual riders which come as single-ride passes and full-day passes with a fleet of 5,824 bicycles including (Electric, Classic and Docked Bikes) which are located in a network of 692 stations across Chicago.
 Bicycles can begin at a station and be returned to any station. <br />
-The company provides bicycles to annual members and casual riders which come as single-ride passes and full-day passes. <br />

 ## Businesss Task
 The director of marketing has tasked me to come up with strategies aimed at converting exisiting casual riders to annual members.
 To do that the marketing team needs to better understand riders differ.
 For us to achieve this, we need to study both customer's needs, behaviours and understand the pattern. <br />